rsyncOSX/RsyncOSXdocs/content/post/check.md

 +++
 author = "Thomas Evensen"
 date = "2021-04-16"
-title =  "Check synchronized files" tags = ["check"] categories = ["rsync"] description = "Sometimes you want to check the synchronized data." lastmod = "2020-12-13"
+title =  "Verify synchronized files" tags = ["verify","--checksum","check"]
+categories = ["rsync"]
+description = "Sometimes you want to verify the synchronized data." lastmod = "2020-12-13"
 +++
-The check of synchronized data is triggered by the `File -> Check synchronized` menu or the `⌘K` shortcut.
+The verify of synchronized data is triggered by the `File -> Check synchronized` menu or the `⌘K` shortcut.
 The `--archive` parameter is the normal parameter to use in synchronize and snapshot tasks because it is fast.
 The `--archive` parameter to [rsync](https://en.wikipedia.org/wiki/Rsync) preserves a lot of attributes of files when synchronizing.
 Files transferred in --archive mode ensures that symbolic links, devices, permissions, ownerships, modification times, ACLs, and extended attributes are preserved.
 When synchronizing files based upon the --archive parameter, rsync compares file size and last modification time to compute which files to be synchronized.

 ## The checksum parameter